ResearchObject/ro-crate/docs/in-use/index.md

 ## WorkflowHub

-[Workflow Hub](https://about.workflowhub.eu/) imports and exports [Workflow RO-Crates](https://about.workflowhub.eu/Workflow-RO-Crate/), using it as an exchange format.
+[WorkflowHub](https://about.workflowhub.eu/) imports and exports [Workflow RO-Crates](https://about.workflowhub.eu/Workflow-RO-Crate/), using it as an exchange format.
 They are a specialization of RO-Crate for packaging an executable workflow with all necessary documentation.
 It is aligned with, and intends to strictly extend, the more general [Bioschemas ComputationalWorkflow profile](https://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE/).

 ## LifeMonitor